VuongwNguyen/TT-Live-Music-Player/README.md

 ### 1. **Connect to TikTok Live**
 - Enter a TikTok username (without @) in the left panel
 - Click "Connect to Live" button
+- **Single connection limit**: You can only connect to 1 TikTok account at a time
+- **Global uniqueness**: If someone else is already connected to a TikTok account, you'll get a warning
+- **Easy switching**: Disconnect current connection to switch to a different account
 - Monitor connection status in the green/red indicator
 - Watch for "Server Connected" status in top-left corner